 If you or someone you love is suffering from an eating disorder such as anorexia and bulimia and you don’t know where to turn for help, a residential eating disorder treatment center can be a great place to start.

-The purpose of residential eating disorder treatment centers is to provide professional, compassionate care in a safe environment.
+The purpose of an eating disorder treatment facility is to provide professional, compassionate care in a safe environment.
 At Center for Change, we do just that.
 We have doctors, psychologists, and psychiatrists on site to gently help each of our patients through every stage of the healing process.